What is Arthritis?

 RA is an autoimmune disease, where your immune system attacks parts of the body including the joints.
-This leads to inflammations which can cause severe joint damage when left untreated.
+This leads to inflammations which can cause severe joint damages without undergoing proper therapy.
 This condition can also affect other body systems such as the skin, lungs , heart and eyes.
 Unlike Osteoarthritis, RA affects the lining of the joints.
 This causes a painful swelling that can eventually result in bone erosion and joint deformity.

 Gout is a type of inflammatory arthritis that can cause painful swelling in joints.
 Caused by a buildup of uric acid crystals in a joint.
 Characterized by sudden attacks of pain, swelling and tenderness in one or more joints, commonly found in the big toe.
 An attack can occur suddenly, putting one at risk of waking up in the middle of the night from the pain.

 A type of spondyloarthritis that causes pain and swelling, mainly around the joints of the spine.
 In this condition the body creates more of the mineral calcium in response to the inflammation around the spine.
 This creates an excess that can make new bits of bone grow in the spine, causing pain and stiffness.

 Arthritis can really affect your quality of life by causing pain and decreasing your mobility.
 The symptoms of arthritis can vary from day to day, week to week.

 Most symptoms of Arthritis involve the joints, depending on the type of arthritis, signs and symptoms may include:

 - Decrease range of motion